Applying for a Grant

 We are not a US nonprofit.
 Can we still apply?

 Yes, if you have an office or affiliate office within the United States and a US EIN, or if you have an NGO Source equivalency determination.
 You’re welcome to reach to email@example.com with questions, although fair warning that we are still learning how to navigate this space as well and that we may not have immediate answers for you!

 We are a faith-based organization.
 Can we apply for one of our programs?

-You may apply for one of your programs as long as the program itself is secular, does not prosthelytize or witness to clients, and meets our anti-discrimination standards, meaning that you accept people of all faiths, genders, sexual orientations, and other protected classes to use this program without bias or judgment.
+You may apply for one of your programs as long as the program itself is secular, does not prosthelytize or witness to clients (including in its branding), and meets our anti-discrimination standards, meaning that you accept people of all faiths, genders, sexual orientations, and other protected classes to use this program without bias or judgment.

 Our budget exceeds $20 million.
 Can we talk to you about applying?

 You are welcome to send us an email or submit an LOI.
 We occasionally consider some bigger organizations, particularly if it is for a cause that we deem urgent or if it is for a particular project in which a grant of our size might make a difference.

 If our 501(c)3 organization engages in lobbying, are we eligible to apply for RWN Foundation funding?